Kristian Haynes

 Kristian Haynes ([ˈhaɪns]; born 20 December 1980) is a Swedish manager and former footballer who played as a midfielder.
-He's currently the manager of Trelleborgs FF.
+He was the manager of Trelleborgs FF for the three Superettan seasons 2020, 2021 and 2022.

 Coaching career

 On 21 October 2019, Haynes was appointed caretaker manager of Trelleborgs FF for the second time, this time after the departure of Peter Swärdh.
 The club announced on 13 November 2019, that Haynes would continue in charge on a permanent basis.